yceh/matOptimize-experiments/README.md

 # Run TNT
 ```
-bash benchmark_tnt.sh <folder> <number of processes for parallel sectorial search> <number of processes for parallel TBR move>
+bash benchmark_tnt.sh <directory> <number of processes for parallel sectorial search> <number of processes for parallel TBR move>
 ```
-It expects tnt to be in $PATH.
-TNT can be obtained from http://www.lillo.org.ar/phylogeny/tnt.
-Only latest versions from the website and we couldn't distribute the version we used due to licensing restriction.
+It expects tnt to be in $PATH, init.fa.gz (FASTA input for TNT), init.nwk (newick input for TNT) and init.vcf.gz (VCF input for matOptimize to compute parsimony score again) in the <directory>.
+TNT can be downloaded from http://www.lillo.org.ar/phylogeny/tnt.
+Only latest versions is available from the website and we couldn't re-distribute the older version we used due to licensing restriction.

-It also expect init.fa.gz (FASTA input for TNT), init.nwk (newick input for TNT) and init.vcf.gz (VCF input for matOptimize to compute parsimony score again).
-The log (tnt_parallel_sect_log) and newick file (tnt_parallel_sect.nwk) in the same folder.
+The log (tnt_parallel_sect_log) and the newick file (tnt_parallel_sect.nwk) will be in the same folder in the end.

 # Run matOptimize
 ```